 Prince Joachim and Princess Marie gave an interview recently to the magazine of the Danish Brain Foundation in order to raise awareness about blood clots and strokes as Prince Joachim suffered from a blood clot in July 2020.
 Read more below.

 The interview took place via Zoom, at the Danish Embassy in Paris, as Prince Joachim and Princess Marie are living in Paris and could not travel to Denmark because of the pandemic.
 The couple said they wanted to do the interview to raise awareness about blood clots.
 As always, I can’t translate the entire article but I have translated all the quotes.
-A note on Princess Marie’s fashion: she wore a new jacket over a knit top, black trousers and her ufo black ankle boots.
 Also note that at the end of this post, you’ll find ressources related to blood clots/strokes that could be helpful for you and your loved ones in the future.

 Before starting talking about the accident, Princess Marie explains how difficult it is for her to talk about it: “We were looking forward to talking about it, but when I started thinking about what I wanted to say, it was actually really hard to go back to it.
 I did not know I would be affected by it again, but I was.”